9uant-brain/FET-Compressor-Build/README.md

 <p align='center'>
  <img src=asset/constant.png width="60%" height="60%">
 </p>
 To make it clearer, I simplified the previous schematic.
 The 'ATTACK' resistance determines how fast C6 charges, and the 'RELEASE' resistance determines how fast C6 discharges.
-If C6 charges quickly, the FET reacts faster and compresses the signal more quickly.
+If C6 charges quickly, the JFET reacts faster and compresses the signal more quickly.

 These are the core timing parameters of a compressor.
 For example, attack time refers to how fast the circuit responds to a transient spike, while release time describes how quickly the circuit returns to normal after that spike.